-- 1) Connect all Ashly devices to the network and launch the software, verifying that all devices appear green in the network device tree. - 2) Open the project file and link one device at a time by dragging each network device from the device tree onto its virtual device icon represented on the canvas.
-You will be prompted by the message Copy all settings from canvas device to online device?>, after which all virtual device settings will be applied to the live networked device.
+1) Connect all Ashly devices to the network and launch the software, verifying that all devices appear green in the network device tree.

+2) Open the project file and link one device at a time by dragging each network device from the device tree onto its virtual device icon represented on the canvas.
+You will be prompted by the message <Copy all settings from canvas device to online device?>, after which all virtual device settings will be applied to the live networked device.
 A live device icon on the canvas is indicated by a green surrounding box, whereas a virtual device has no green surrounding box.

-With Design Mode unchecked, all device icons, control objects, and display objects on the canvas are locked in place.
+With design mode unchecked, all device icons, control objects, and display objects on the canvas are locked in place.

 [Add Item>Control Objects] - Stand-alone control objects can be added to the canvas and linked to control specific device functions.
-They include Level Fader, Signal LED, Level Meter, Preset Button, Standby Button, Mute Button, Logic Out Button, and Source Select Button.
+They include a level fader, signal LED, level meter, preset button, standby button, mute button, logic out button, and source select button.